carlosetorresm/codember/README.md

 3. Execute `npm run challenge02` | `python3 challenge-02/main.py`| `dart challenge-02/main.dart` in the terminal to run the solution for the challenge 02
 4. Execute `npm run challenge03` | `python3 challenge-03/main.py`| `dart challenge-03/main.dart` in the terminal to run the solution for the challenge 03
 5. Execute `npm run challenge04` | `python3 challenge-04/main.py`| `dart challenge-04/main.dart` in the terminal to run the solution for the challenge 04
+6. Execute `npm run challenge05` | `python3 challenge-05/main.py`| `dart challenge-05/main.dart` in the terminal to run the solution for the challenge 05

 ## Do you want to see more solutions? 👥